 - Full-time enrollment in the summer term for graduate students is 6 credits.
-Although students may enroll for up to 16 hours in the summer term, they are strongly discouraged from enrolling in more than 12 hours.
+However, tuition is charged for each credit hour up to and including 9 credits.
+Although students may enroll for up to 17 hours in the summer term, they are strongly discouraged from enrolling in more than 12 hours.

 - Students must be enrolled at least half-time (3 credits) to be eligible for Federal loans in the summer.
-To apply for a loan, students must complete a summer loan application.
+See Summer Financial Aid for information.
+Students who will enroll in the fall do not need to enroll in the summer to avoid loan repayment.

-- Students must be enrolled for at least 1 credit to receive University services (such as access to the Student Recreation Center and WellWVU services).
+- Students must be enrolled for at least 1 credit to receive many University services during the summer.
+Some services remain available to non-enrolled students during the summer as follows:

-- Some individual services may be available for a separate fee.
-For example, students who were enrolled in the spring term and have pre-registered for the fall term can purchase a Student Recreation Center pass for $110.
+- Students not enrolled in the summer but who were enrolled in the spring term and have pre-registered for the fall term can purchase a Student Recreation Center pass for $110.
+This pass is also available to incoming graduate students who can provide documentation of fall admission or enrollment.

-- The WVU Libraries offer summer library privileges at no charge to WVU students who were enrolled in the spring 2015 term or have pre-registered for the fall 2015 term.
+- The WVU Libraries offer summer library privileges at no charge to WVU students who were enrolled in the prior spring term or have pre-registered for the upcoming fall term.
 Students meeting either of these criteria are eligible for all of the library services that are available to them during the regular academic year.

 - To be eligible to hold a graduate assistantship or fellowship during the summer, a graduate student must enroll in a minimum of 1 credit during the summer term.